Roy's Blog: June 2012

 2 - Focus.
 Focus.
 Focus.
 Concentrate on the 3 things that will deliver 80% of your results.
 Stop chasing possibilities.

-7 - Plan on the Run.
-Learn from executiion.
+7 - Plan on the run.
+Learn from execution.
 Adjust your strategy accordingly.

-8 - Customerize your Marketing Efforts.
-Focus on your Fans for growth.
+8 - Customerize your marketing efforts.
+Focus on your fans for growth.
 Personalize solutions for them.
-Start thinking YOU not mass markets.
+Start thinking “me” markets not mass markets.

-10 - Sell Intimate Relationships, Don’t Flog Products.
+10 - Sell intimate relationships, Don’t flog products and services.
 Trust that deep relationships will spawn a healthy long term revenue stream.